 On the other hand, you can also extend the Wait Time when you’re using lower-quality litter that needs more time to clump up;

-In order to set up the Wait Time:
+To set up the Wait Time:

 - Press and hold the Empty button for about 5 seconds.
 One of the lights will start flashing, indicating the current setting for the Wait Time.